How To Clean Your Gutters – The Do’s & Don’ts

 One of the biggest challenges to gutter cleaning is the ladder fall risk.
 So before stepping on the ladder, here are some Do’s and Don’ts so your ‘cleaning your gutters day’ is a safe and productive one.

 The Do’s of Gutter Cleaning

 1. Check for Electrical Lines:

-Many homes have a secondary above ground electrical lines attached to the home.
+Many homes have secondary above-ground electrical lines attached to the home.
 Unfortunately, these are often only inches away from the gutter.
-Check with your utility company to install an insulating rubber blanket or have your power disconnected while working in that area of your home before gutter cleaning.
+Check with your utility company to install an insulating rubber blanket or have your power disconnected while working in that area of your home before cleaning gutters.

-2. Choose the Right Ladder for Your Home:
+2. Choose a Sturdy Ladder For Your Home:

 3. Make Your Extension Ladder Safe

 You need two pieces of equipment for this:

 - Leg Levelers – these allow your ladder to adapt to uneven ground.

 - Ladder Stabilizers – these are arms that extend out from the ladder and rest on the roof.
 This adds stability and keeps you from damaging your gutter by resting the ladder on it.